 - "(c) Report.
 The Commissioner must submit a written report to the General Assembly within 60 days after the grants have been made.
 This report must contain the following: - (1) The amount of the grant and the name of the recipient. - (2) The Fund balance at the beginning of the grant cycle. - (3) Cash receipts through the grant cycle. - (4) Cash disbursements through the grant cycle. - (5) The Fund balance at the end of the grant cycle."

 SECTION 4.(c) G.S.
-58-87-5 reads as rewritten:
+58-87-5 is amended by adding a new subsection to read as follows: